 ….. were chicken tikka masala, beef stroganoff and steamed rice.
 There was also a large selection of wraps and a salad bar.

-And if you wanted dessert, there were special cupcakes to celebrate Plaza Premium’s recent Skytrax awards!
+If you wanted dessert, there were special cupcakes to celebrate Plaza Premium’s recent Skytrax awards.
 Photo above.
 If you want to see photos of the lounge itself, read my March review.

 How to get FREE airport lounge access via UK credit cards (January 2022)